 Bardiglio 3X6 Beveled Marble Subway Tile on the bathroom and shower walls to carry the design throughout the room.
 The Bardiglio Penny Round & Carrara Dot Marble Mosaic Tile is approved for wet area flooring, like this shower enclosure with wrought iron frames!

-When remodeling your bathroom for a seamless finish, a luxurious open concept layout creates a nice roomy feeling.
+When renovating your bathroom for a seamless finish, a luxurious open concept layout creates a nice roomy feeling.
 It creates a relaxing minimalist setting, while the lack of obstructions provides a seamless transition from the rest of the bathroom into the shower area or vanity space, and vice versa.
 It is important to be conscientious about the overall design and finishes you use in order to create a seamless relationship between areas in your open concept bathroom!

 How to design an open concept bathroom